Adventures of a Gluten-Free Thru-Hiker

 This post may contain affiliate links.

 We’re excited to publish this post by gluten-free thru-hiker Emily Rahn, a Backcountry Foodie member who successfully adapted our recipes to fit her nutritional needs and preferences during her thru-hike of the Appalachian Trail.
 Her experience is an inspiring story for backpackers with special nutrition needs.
 Don’t let your diet keep you from crushing your dream hikes!
-With a little knowledge and experimentation, you can make gluten-free backpacking recipes your own.
-Nutritious, trail-friendly substitutions can be found for hikers with just about any diet or preference.
+With some knowledge and experimentation, you can make gluten-free backpacking recipes your own.
+Nutritious, trail-friendly substitutions for hikers with just about any diet or preference can be found.

 Need some help figuring it all out?
 We’re here.
 Enjoy Emily’s tips below!